SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ![]({{ site.baseurl }}/images/weblogic/config-dest-5.png)

-Enter the remote JNDI name for the destination and “Save” to save your configuration.
+Enter the remote JNDI name for the destination and "Save" to save your configuration.

 ### Configuring connection factories